 Air recirculation system, Dual zone electronic climate control + multi zone sun sensor + humidity sensor, Pollen filter, Quick heater, Rear passenger heating ducts

-12V power point front, Additional storage compartment in boot, Alloy sports pedals, Android Auto, Boot lashing points, Centre console with armrest, Chrome inner door handles, Dark headlining, Heated steering wheel, Illuminated glovebox, Leather gear knob, Lidded front door storage with drinks holder + armrest, Parcel shelf, Perforated leather steering wheel, Rake/reach adjustable steering wheel, Rear centre armrest, Rear door pockets with bottle holders
+12V power point front, Additional storage compartment in boot, Alloy sports pedals, Boot lashing points, Centre console with armrest, Chrome inner door handles, Dark headlining, Heated steering wheel, Illuminated glovebox, Leather gear knob, Lidded front door storage with drinks holder + armrest, Parcel shelf, Perforated leather steering wheel, Rake/reach adjustable steering wheel, Rear centre armrest, Rear door pockets with bottle holders

 Ambient interior lighting, Delay courtesy light function, Driver/passenger reading lights, Footwell illumination, Illuminated boot, Interior courtesy light operated by all doors, Rear courtesy lights